Jobayerscode/lexiconTask04/README.md

 In C#, value types store the actual data directly in the variable.
 Reference types, however, store a reference (an address) that points to the location in memory where the data is held.

-For example, an array variable does not contain the array itself — it contains a reference to the memory address where the array elements are stored.
+For example, an array variable does not contain the array itself, it contains a reference to the memory address where the array elements are stored.

 3. Why Do the Two Methods Return Different Results?